rose-collectionservices/digital-archives/02 Processing Tiers/01-workflow_overview.md

 This document outlines a tiered approach to processing born-digital material for the Digital Archives program at the Stuart A. Rose Manuscripts, Archives, and Rare Books Library at Emory University in Atlanta, GA.

 ---
-## Born-digital processing overview

-All incoming born-digital materials undergo the same stages of work following arrival at Emory:

-1. The digital media is received or files are transferred.
-2. Born-digital materials are accessioned.
-3. Born-digital materials are inventoried.
-4. Born-digital materials are stabilized and prepared for ingest.
-This process will vary depending on the original format of the materials:
-	a.	*Digital media* will be imaged.
-	b.	*Transferred files* will be quarantined for thirty days and scanned for viruses.
-If not completed during transfer, checksums will be created for all files.
-5. Content is analyzed and reports created.
-Often this involves using Fiwalk to producing a DFXML report with metadata and provenance information, but it might instead mean creating a directory list, a checksum manifest, or other outputs from similar tools.
-6. At this point, the archivist will determine and document the appropriate tier of processing for the collection.

-Archivists may use the [digital media log template](https://emory.sharepoint.com/:x:/r/sites/EUVRoseLibrary/_layouts/15/Doc.aspx?sourcedoc=%7BDF9842DA-4BCB-4997-B1DA-1899AB188D4E%7D&file=DigitalArchives_MediaLog.xlsx&action=default&mobileredirect=true) to inventory materials and record actions taken during processing.

----
 ## Levels of processing
 Born-digital materials are processed at one of four tiers: